Back to Resources

 NorthOS tracks your maker expenses by T2125 line

 Categorize materials, platform fees, market costs, and home studio expenses as you go.
-At tax time, your T2125 is already organized -- no end-of-year scramble through bank statements.
+At tax time, your T2125 is already organized, with no end-of-year scramble through bank statements.

 Disclaimer: This article is for informational purposes only and does not constitute tax advice.
-CRA rules can change -- always verify with the CRA or a qualified tax professional.
+CRA rules can change, so always verify with the CRA or a qualified tax professional.